annie-are-you-ok/www.annieboskova.co.uk/content/blog/energy-data-visualisation/index.md

 ```

 ### Data Collection
 Using the following code, I was able to combine some CSV files into one dataframe (called data) using the **.concat()** method.
 I did this so that I could process the data from 3 datasets (heating_2018, hot_water_2018, and catering_2018) all at once and carry out some analysis.
+This resulted in a dataframe shape of 108 indexes and 8 columns.
 ```python
 df1 = pd.read_csv('data/heating_2018.csv')
 df2 = pd.read_csv('data/hot_water_2018.csv')